 Residence.
 A structure in which a person lives.

 Resort.
-An establishment complete with buildings, structures, grounds, and sanitary facilities providing lodging with or with-out meals or other services for the enjoyment of its guests.
+An establishment complete with buildings, structures, grounds, and/or sanitary facilities providing lodging with or with-out meals or other services for the enjoyment of its guests.

 Responsible Party.
 Any person, firm or corporation that uses property in violation of this UDO or permits another person, firm or corporation to do so.